Cremona groups over finite fields, Neretin groups, and non-positively curved cube complexes: Cubulation of Neretin groups

-which is finite.
+which is finite since there exist only finitely many hyperplanes separating two given vertices \cite{Sageev-ends_of_groups}.
 This proves our lemma. \end{proof}

 For our next lemma, we use the following notation.
 Given a CAT(0) cube complex $X$ and two vertices $x,y \in X$, we denote by $d_\infty(x,y)$ the maximal number of pairwise non-transverse hyperplanes that separate $x$ and $y$.
-Although this observation is not used in the sequel, $d_\infty$ turns out to be a metric and to coincide with the standard extension of the $\ell^\infty$-metrics defined on each cube of $X$ \cite[Corollary 2.5]{MR1111556}.
+Although this observation is not used in the sequel, $d_\infty$ turns out to be a metric and to coincide with the standard extension of the $\ell^\infty$-metrics defined on each cube of $X$ \cite[Corollary 2.5]{MR1111556}. {To a given hyperplane $J$ of a CAT(0) cube complex, we denote by $N(J)$ the \emph{carrier} of $J$, i.e.\ the subcomplex spanned by the edges crossed by $J$.}

 \begin{lemma} Let $X$ be a CAT(0) cube complex and $\rho$ a geodesic ray.
 If $X$ does not contain an infinite cube, then $\rho$ has infinite diameter with respect to $d_\infty$. \end{lemma}

 \begin{proof} Assume that $\rho$ has finite diameter with respect to $d_\infty$.
 For every $i \geq 0$, set